 New Zealand is a prosperous society, reflecting the value of both paid and unpaid work.
-All people have access to adequate incomes and decent, affordable housing that meets their needs.
+Everybody has access to an adequate income and decent, affordable housing that meets their needs.
 With an adequate standard of living, people are well-placed to participate fully in society and to exercise choice about how to live their lives.